arnog/vue-mathlive/README.md

 Note: this repository only contains the sample.
 The Vue wrapper is packaged with the main MathLive library.

+**Caution**: If you are getting runtime errors when instantiating a mathfield component and a warning in the console from Vue about "You are using the runtime-only build of Vue..." make sure to add `runtimeCompiler: true` to your Vue configuration.

 ```html
 <script type="module">
   import MathLive from "https://unpkg.com/mathlive/dist/mathlive.min.mjs";